kylebarrow/chibi/README.md

 * Chibi's polyfill for `document.querySelectorAll()` is limited to browser CSS support and is not as fast as some dedicated selector engines.
 This means no `input[type=text]` or `p:nth-child(even)` selectors with IE6.
 Fortunately modern browser don't need this polyfill.
 * Ancient browsers that support neither `document.querySelectorAll()` nor `window.getComputedStyle` can bugger off.

+**Version 3 is a major update with many breaking changes.
+If it's difficult to embrace change, version 1 is still available [here](https://github.com/kylebarrow/chibi/tree/1.1.5).**

 ### Browser Support

 Chibi has been tested with and supports the following browsers: